ciao621/Individual-and-social-learning/README.md

 # Explaining human cooperation through a dual mechanism of individual and social learning
-Our study analyzes a theoretical model using both mathematical and numerical methods.
+Our study analyzes a theoretical model using both mathematical and individual-based simulations.
 We provide the code capable of generating all the data presented in this article.
 Readers can download the code and run it in Julia.